-If you are a heterosexual couple, you can apply for adoption jointly if you are married or living together in an enduring family relationship.
+If you are a different-sex couple, you can apply for adoption jointly if you are married or living together in an enduring family relationship.
 If you have been having fertility treatment, you are normally expected to have drawn a clear line from the end of your fertility treatment.
 Most agencies will not assess you if you are still having fertility treatment and will expect you to wait a period of time before applying for adoption (usually 6-12 months after the end of fertility treatment).

 You can also apply for adoption as a single woman or man.